Bonnaroo Celebrating All Kinds of Music & Art; Traveling 830 Miles for a Weekend Full of Music

 A tip of advice, bring things to do while you wait!
 We waited a whopping 5 1/2 hours just to get from Walmart to the grounds due to traffic from all directions going to the same place.
 In reality, we should have left Walmart an hour earlier at 3:30 p.m. to beat the influx.

 Alas, we arrive!
 We set up our tents in Pod nine and commence the fun-filled weekend celebrating good music, art, and food.
 Make sure to bring a tent, tent cover, and sleeping bags, a canopy in case it rains, and all the food you can possibly imagine.
 You would be surprised at how much you can eat.

 One of the most crucial items to bring to Bonnaroo is toilet paper.
-For four days straight I enjoyed the fresh scents and peaceful ambience of the porta potties.
+For four days straight I enjoyed the fresh scents and peaceful ambiance of the porta-potties.
 The toilet paper provided will, indeed, run out quickly so bring toilet paper wherever you go.

 It is almost impossible to sleep late in the tents due to the incapacitating heat, so expect to wake up early, regardless of how late you may fall asleep.
-I woke up around 8 a.m. and began my day with nourishing food and soaking my head under the hand washing stations located at every pod.
+I woke up around 8 a.m. and began my day with nourishing food and soaking my head under the handwashing stations located in every pod.
 We explored the Bonnaroo grounds waiting for the music to start at 4 p.m.

 Centeroo is a magical place.
 The line to enter fills up quickly at night with cheerful, carefree music lovers all high-fiving each other.
 I have never given so many high fives in such a short amount of time before Bonnaroo.
 To enter, Bonnaroo security will check bags for open containers, drugs, and glow sticks.